peterhost/tartify/README.md

     ☆
     ...

-###What does it look like ?

-![Tartify, give some colors to your GIT_PS1](https://github.com/peterhost/tartify/blob/master/img/tartify-shell.png?raw=true "Tartify : Optional title")

-###OMG, how can you stand it ?

-As *Dorothy Parker* once said :

-    A little bad taste is like a nice dash of paprika.

 ###Doesn't it say something about Vim ?

 Indeed it does.
 As is tartifying your shell is not enough, I also offer